Assessing tradeoffs of grassland management approaches with collaborative adaptive management

 Dr. Stephenson discussing map of property with rancher.

-Dr. Stephenson discusses monitoring protocols with a CAM Project Team member/rancher in 202.
+Dr. Stephenson discusses monitoring protocols.
 Courtesy: Kyle Martens, University of Nebraska.

 Introduction:

-In 2020, the University of Nebraska’s Barta Brothers Ranch launched a collaborative adaptive management (CAM) project to address risks and uncertainties related to grassland management in the Sandhills.
+In 2020, the University of Nebraska-Lincoln launched a collaborative adaptive management (CAM) project at Barta Brothers Ranch to address risks and uncertainties related to grassland management in the Sandhills.
 This project focuses on evaluating stakeholder-designed management plans in a collaborative research setting.
 This emphasis on co-producing science ensures CAM reflects real-world ranching conditions of the Sandhills and the north-central Great Plains.
-This publication highlights preliminary results from year 1 of the study (2022 grazing season).
+This publication highlights preliminary results from years 1 - 3 of management treatment implementation (2022-2024 grazing seasons).

 Cooperators